Danny-Lenko/free-code-camp-repo/README.md

 - [rest parameters](https://developer.mozilla.org/ru/docs/Web/JavaScript/Reference/Functions/Rest_parameters) - Seek and destroy (intermediate algorithm scripting) task related article;
 - [Array.prototype.flat()](https://developer.mozilla.org/ru/docs/Web/JavaScript/Reference/Global_Objects/Array/flat) - learned to flatten arrays, or to get rid of nested arrays, in other words.
 - [push & ternary oper](https://stackoverflow.com/questions/60426449/array-push-with-ternary-operator) - the article raises a question about using the ternary operator within the push method and answers why it is not the coziest couple.
+- [splice & ternary oper](https://stackoverflow.com/questions/48435789/splicing-doesnt-work-in-ternary-conditional) - this helped me implement the ternary operator syntax in the "Drop it task from intermediate algorithms".

 - [Git + GitHub](https://www.youtube.com/watch?v=RGOj5yH7evk) - the basic git commands (Youtube).